W427697/Discord-/docs/essentials/controls.md

 <Callout variant="info" icon="💡">

-If you have stories in the older pre-Storybook 6 style, check the <a href="https://medium.com/storybookjs/storybook-6-migration-guide-200346241bb5">args & controls migration guide</a> to learn how to convert your existing stories for args.
+If you have stories in the older pre-Storybook 6 style, check the [args & controls migration guide](https://medium.com/storybookjs/storybook-6-migration-guide-200346241bb5) to learn how to convert your existing stories for args.

 </Callout>